 An additional $25,000 is being awarded this year for classrooms to participate in the hybrid version of Campus Calgary/Open Minds ® from a dedicated fund set up following the 2018 Bishop's Dinner.

-A list of CSSD schools receiving 2020 CCEF grants is attached.
+A list of CCSD schools receiving 2020 CCEF grants can be viewed here.